zimme/docker-sonarr/README.md

 * `-v /tv` - location of TV library on disk
 * `-v /etc/localtime` for timesync - see [Localtime](#localtime) for important information
 * `-e TZ` for timezone information, Europe/London - see [Localtime](#localtime) for important information
-* `-e PGID` for for GroupID - see below for explanation
+* `-e PGID` for GroupID - see below for explanation
+* `-e PGIDS` for GroupIDs - see below for explanation
-* `-e PUID` for for UserID - see below for explanation
+* `-e PUID` for UserID - see below for explanation

 It is based on ubuntu xenial with S6 overlay, for shell access whilst the container is running do `docker exec -it sonarr /bin/bash`.